 TEN4CARE Project

-TEN4CARE is an upcoming European research initiative aimed at developing an innovative biomaterial-based medical device designed to support the treatment of tendon and ligament injuries.
+TEN4CARE is an EU‑funded research project (€7.9M) aimed at developing an innovative biomaterial-based medical device designed to support the treatment of tendon and ligament injuries.

 The project will focus on advancing technologies that can offer more effective and personalized rehabilitation options, especially for individuals affected by neuromuscular conditions such as Multiple Sclerosis (MS).